Dave McCormick: Military career

-Private sector
+Private sector career

 From 1996 to 1999, McCormick worked as a consultant at McKinsey & Co. based in Pittsburgh.

 In 1999, McCormick joined FreeMarkets, a global provider of software and services.
-Later that same year the company conducted an initial public offering.
+Later that year, the company conducted an initial public offering.
 McCormick was promoted to president of FreeMarkets in 2001 and was named chief executive officer in 2002.
-He successfully sold FreeMarkets to Ariba in 2004 for approximately $500 million and then remained at Ariba as president for the next 18 months before he was asked to join the Bush administration.
+He sold FreeMarkets to Ariba in 2004 for approximately $500 million and then remained at Ariba as president for the next 18 months until he was asked to join the Bush administration.

 Bridgewater Associates

-McCormick joined Bridgewater Associates in 2009 as their president.
-He became co-CEO in 2017, where he was responsible for overseeing the management of the firm, and liaison with institutional investors.
+McCormick joined Bridgewater Associates in 2009 as its president.
+He became co-CEO in 2017, and was responsible for overseeing the firm's management and liaising with institutional investors.

 In December 2019, it was announced that McCormick would become the sole CEO of Bridgewater in 2020, marking the end of a 10-year management transition of the firm.
 As head of Bridgewater, McCormick had raised 8 billion yuan ($1.3 billion) for a private fund in China by November 2021.
 In late 2021, while McCormick was mulling a run for a United States Senate seat in Pennsylvania, he began to distance himself from Bridgewater founder Ray Dalio and his defenses of China's human rights policies, openly rebuking him during company calls.
+Bridgewater also shorted some iconic Pennsylvania companies, including US Steel and Hershey, under his leadership.

-He left Bridgewater on January 3, 2022, and was replaced by Mark Bertolini and Nir Bar Dea as co-CEOS.
+McCormick left Bridgewater on January 3, 2022, and was replaced by Mark Bertolini and Nir Bar Dea as co-CEOs.

-Political career
+Career in government

 Bush administration

-McCormick's career in government began in 2005 when he was nominated and confirmed as the Commerce Department's Under Secretary of Commerce for Industry and Security.
+McCormick's career in government began in 2005, when he was nominated and confirmed as the Commerce Department's Under Secretary of Commerce for Industry and Security.
 In this role, he oversaw export controls and was part of negotiations that led to the India–United States Civil Nuclear Agreement.
 Later he became the Deputy National Security Advisor for International Economic Policy and was George W. Bush's personal representative and negotiator to the Group of 8 (G8) industrialized countries before moving to the Treasury Department in 2007.

-McCormick was Under Secretary of the Treasury for International Affairs from 2007 to 2009, serving as the United States's leading international economic diplomat.
+McCormick was Under Secretary of the Treasury for International Affairs from 2007 to 2009, serving as the United States' leading international economic diplomat.
 In this role, he was the principal adviser to Treasury Secretary Henry Paulson on international economic issues and oversaw policies in the areas of international finance, trade in financial services, investment, economic development and international debt policy.

-McCormick coordinated financial market policy with the Group of Seven (G7) industrialized countries and the Group of Twenty (G20) global economies, working with finance ministers as well as their deputies.
-He served as Secretary Paulson's point person on the international response to the 2008 financial crisis.
+McCormick coordinated financial market policy with the Group of Seven (G7) industrialized countries and the Group of Twenty (G20) global economies, working with finance ministers and their deputies.
+He served as Paulson's point person on the international response to the 2008 financial crisis.
 McCormick was credited with using his relationships with top executives and policy makers around the world to help coordinate the Treasury Department's response.